technicallyjosh/easy-params/README.md

 ## Basic Usage

 Right now it uses your default profile found in ~/.aws/credentials.
 You can change the region to use on any command but for now it pulls from your [default] defined.
+This will also load ~/.aws/config by default.

 ## Commands